Tlingit language: Use and revitalization efforts

 Tlingit is classified as critically endangered by UNESCO.
 In 2007, Golla reported a maximum population of 500 speakers in Alaska, and an additional 185 in Canada.
 The First Peoples' Cultural Council reported 2 fluent speakers in British Columbia out of an ethnic population of 400.
+James A. Crippen estimated in 2019 that between 100 and 200 people in the United States and Canada speak Tlingit as their native language, with the youngest of these over the age of 60.

 Tlingit courses are available at the University of Alaska Southeast, taught in part by Lance Twitchell.
 In 2022, the university began offering these classes for free.
-In April 2014, Alaska HB 216 recognized Tlingit as an official language of Alaska, lending support to language revitalization.
+Classes offered at a post-secondary level have produced several fluent L2 (second-language) speakers.
+The Alaska state legislature recognized Tlingit as an official language of Alaska in April 2014 when it passed bill HB 216, lending support to language revitalization.

 Dialects

-Tlingit is divided into roughly four major dialects, all of which are essentially mutually intelligible:
+Tlingit is divided into roughly four major dialects, all of which are mutually intelligible: